brendan-duncan/webgpu_inspector/docs/inspect.md

 Mousing over the texture image will show the pixel color vlaues, if the Inspector can decode the texture format.

 An Exposure control lets you adjust the brightness of the texture's display.

 A Channel control lets you inspect specific color channels of the image.

+Depth textures are normalized for displayed.
+This means the min and max values of the texture are found, then all values in the depth texture are normalized to that range.
+This makes it easier to visualize depth tetures, even if their values are in a compressed range.

 <a href="images/inspect_texture.png">
 <img src="images/inspect_texture.png" style="width: 750px;">